 2. Review your website’s copy

 Stay clear: Clarity is something I often see freelancers and agencies get spectacularly wrong.
-The best way to re-phrase all of the marketing speak on your site is to imagine you’re describing your business to one of your closest friends.
+The best copy is conversational, so imagine you’re describing your business to one of your closest friends.
 If there’s a sentence worded in a way that you wouldn’t use in a conversation with them, scrap and re-word it.
 Above all, avoid jargon and skip unnecessary words.

-Avoid fluff: It’s also important to avoid ‘fluff’.
-All too often in the creative industries, people tend to use a lot of nonsensical language, probably with the aim to make themselves sound more intelligent.
+Avoid fluff: It’s also essential to avoid ‘fluff’.
+All too often in the creative industries, people tend to use a lot of nonsensical language, probably to make themselves sound more intelligent.
 Stop!
-You’ll just confuse people and make yourself sound pretentious.
+You’ll confuse people and make yourself look pretentious.

 Speak directly to your customer: Visitors to your website will often have a problem that they’re seeking to fix.
 Speak directly to them through your website’s copy by using the word ‘you’ and demonstrate how you would solve their issues.
 For example, "Struggling to attract new customers?
 We’re here to help.
 Our PR and digital marketing experts will help you drive traffic to your website and boost business".